 With tutorial support, you will realise the project plan devised through ‘DN7017 Design Research for Practice’, and ‘DN7018 Design Project Development’.
 Your project plan will be approved and supervised by tutors to ensure that it is capable of meeting the module and course learning outcomes.
 Although the module will be individually led and developed, there will continue to be group seminars and work reviews through which you will continue to benefit from the inter-disciplinary opportunities that the suite of MA Design courses offers, gaining useful insights from others’ progress and challenges as they progress towards completion of their projects.
 (LO1-5)

 Balance of independent study and scheduled teaching activity

-1. design, manage and evaluate a sophisticated and rigorous research and design process to achieve an ambitious, convincing, evidence-led postgraduate level design project;
+1. design, manage and evaluate a rigorous research and design process to produce an ambitious, convincing, evidence-led and well-defended postgraduate level design project;

-2. effectively deploy a range of well-founded and well-defended design research and development skills and methods;
+2. effectively deploy to a high standard a range of current industry-specific design research, development and realisation skills and methods;

-3. prove their ability to negotiate highly complex problems and situations, to engage in both speculative and well-grounded design processes, and to generate valid, applicable and innovative outcomes;
+3. prove your ability to negotiate highly complex problems and situations, to engage in both speculative and evidence-based design processes, and to generate valid, applicable and innovative outcomes;

-4. communicate their individual identity and approach as a designer, their discipline-specific abilities and their professional attributes in an effective and convincing manner through appropriate presentational techniques.
+4. understand how to communicate your individual identity and approach as a designer, your discipline-specific abilities and your professional attributes in an effective and convincing manner through appropriate written, visual and verbal presentation techniques;

 Portfolio of practice, suitable for exhibition, to include: